All Episodes

 In the end, despite its name, despite the intentions of the founders, it was a central bank.

-It was a progressivist uh experiment and the application of expertise and science to the sound management of the monetary system of the country.
+It was a progressivist experiment and the application of expertise and science to the sound management of the monetary system of the country.

-I mean, Thomas Jefferson certainly would have Thomas Paine, this whole generation would have predicted.
+I mean, Thomas Jefferson certainly would have, Thomas Paine, this whole generation would have predicted.

 If you get anything like a central bank, a national bank, a central bank, it will be abused.